playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 - [Enforce consistent project configuration across your monorepo](#config-package)
 - [Prepare for further code sharing](#conclusion)

-# Setup React Native Project {#setup-app}
+# Set Up a React Native Project {#set-up-app}

-Let's setup a basic React Native project to extend using a monorepo.
+Let's set up a basic React Native project to extend using a monorepo.

 > Before you get started with this section, make sure you have [your environment set up](https://reactnative.dev/docs/environment-setup), including XCode/Android Studio.

-To setup a basic React Native project from scratch, run the following:
+To set up a basic React Native project from scratch, run the following:

 ```shell
 npx react-native init CustomerPortal